meet-projects/Y1-Summer-Labs/10. Turtle Lab/README.md

 ## Objective:
 In this lab, you will learn how to use **turtle** and explore its built-in **SUPERPOWERS!**

-> Before we start, navigate to the Repl.it assignment associated with this lab in the Teams tab!
+> Before we start, create a new Python file using IDLE and save it as `YOUR-NAME_turtle.py`

 ### 1) Shape of the Turtle: